Integrate Spring Boot application with Keycloak

 In this post series, we have developed a Spring Boot application and secured it with Keycloak and Spring Security.

-We have built classes to integrate Spring Security and OAuth without using the Keycloak library.
 If you want to replace Keycloak with other OAuth implementation, you only need to modify application.yml on Spring Boot.